manjula-dube/react-advanced-patterns/hoc/README.md

 ### What are Higher Order Components

-Higher order compnents are a pattern in which a function accepts a component and returns an enchanced version of the component by injecting the required props.
+Higher order components are a pattern in which a function accepts a component and returns an enhanced version of the component by injecting the required props.

 ### What is so special about this pattern